 We are a participant in the EPA's Natural Gas STAR and Methane Challenge programs.
-We exceeded our EPA Methane Challenge Program emissions reduction goal for the fourth year in a row.
-As a founding member, we've committed to annually replacing a minimum of 2% of our vintage materials - a target we've exceeded each year since we began the program.
+In 2021, we exceeded our EPA Methane Challenge Program emissions reduction goal for the fifth year in a row.
+As a founding member of Methane Challenge, we've committed to annually replacing a minimum of 2% of our vintage materials - a target we've exceeded each year since we began the program.